peak8/rhubarb-pi/DOCKER-REFERENCE.md

 # Creating Docker files

-Docker files for apps deployed on the Blueberry Pi have varying needs but minimally will look as follows.
+Docker files for apps deployed on the Rhubarb Pi have varying needs but minimally will look as follows.

 ```
 FROM arm32v7/node:17.4-buster-slim